 Split Test Your Variations

-If you are using ed.gr or Rebrand.ly to shorten your links in Edgar, you can use click tracking to split test your variations.
-This helps you see which variations are performing best and which ones you could delete or improve.
+If you are using ed.gr or Rebrand.ly to shorten your links, click tracking can help you split test your variations to see which variations are performing best and which ones you could delete or improve.
 Learn more: Variation Performance.